-I’m also a trained journalist (awarded the Napier University Programme Medal for Outstanding Achievement for the Postgraduate Diploma in Journalism.
+I’m a trained journalist; I was awarded the Napier University Programme Medal for Outstanding Achievement for the Postgraduate Diploma in Journalism.

-While some people boast of 25 years of experience, what they mean is that they’ve repeated the same year, twenty five times.
+While some people boast of 25 years of experience, what they mean is that they’ve repeated the same year, twenty-five times.
 Their role and responsibilities haven’t changed.

-Whereas I’ve worked – without repetition – across digital and print copywriting, publishing, journalism, marketing and communications on both agency and client side.
+Whereas I’ve worked – without repetition – across digital and print copywriting, publishing, journalism, marketing and communications on both agency and client-side.

 The only repeat since setting up Words Are Everywhere in 2009, is always asking ‘Why’, because relentless questioning tends to give you a better ‘How’.